 In such a scenario the rooms are rented out to individuals and all of them together have collective access to the common living area, the kitchen and terrace if any.

 While it sounds like a financially enticing strategy, it comes with its share of challenges for the landlords, too.
 Think about managing not one but three or four tenants together.

 MakaaniQ shares certain challenges that you might face and gives you tips that would help you make the most of renting by room:

 The first and the foremost challenge you will face is multiple queries coming to you the moment you put each room on rent.
 Popular among student or single working tenants, renting by room can call for a wide variety of tenants who would want to rent the room in your property.
 Get ready to screen each and every tenant with great detail.
 Understanding that the property will be shared by different individuals, it is important to ensure everyone's safety and also, temperament.
 You don't want to get calls in the middle of the night about the fight two of the tenants had.

 Getting phone calls from tenants will become common.
-Imagine four individuals who are not related sharing a common home.
+Imagine four individuals who are not related to sharing a common home.
 Disconnect, discomfort and day-to-day arguments are bound to happen.
 Be prepared to resolve issues small or big.
 The complaints can go to extreme levels, too, like stealing, beating or others.
 Be ready to resolve conflicts.
-In conflict situation take your agent along.
+In conflict, situation takes your agent along.